- Many people are uncomfortable talking about sex, but these conversations are important: They enable us to maintain healthy and satisfying sex lives.

-Many of us shiver or clam up at the mention of sex (we’ll get into why later) but talking about sex is vital to our health and wellbeing—these conversations allow us to understand safe sex practices, explore our personal feelings about sex, and ultimately maintain a healthy, as well as satisfying, sex life.
+Many of us shiver or clam up at the mention of sex (we’ll get into why later) but talking about sex (when and where appropriate) is vital to our health and wellbeing—these conversations allow us to understand safe sex practices, explore our personal feelings about sex, and ultimately maintain a healthy, as well as satisfying, sex life.
 One specific conversation that goes underprioritized is how we can embrace our sexuality to the fullest.

 Embracing one’s sexuality means feeling comfortable and confident about sexual inclinations and activities.
 This involves recognizing shame, accepting your sexual desires, and thinking about the biological nature of sex.
 Let’s walk through each step:

-1. Recognize Shame
+1. Recognize shame.

 Think: Can you recall a time when you were shamed for exploring or being interested in your sexuality?
 Maybe your parents taught you that sex is immoral.
 Or, maybe you saw a movie in which a character was shamed for engaging in sexual activities.
 Explore these potential causes and try to track the shame back to its roots.
 Then, work to get rid of this shame.
 Remember that you are in charge of your sexuality.
 You don’t have to talk about sex if you don’t want to—but if you do want to, then you should!
 In the same breath, you should explore your sexual preferences and desires as you see fit.
 Doing so is key to embracing your sexuality.

-2. Accept and Feel Comfortable with Sexual Desires
+2. Accept and feel comfortable with sexual desires.

-Also, as you explore and embrace your sexuality, it’s important that you gage your level of comfort every step of the way.
+Also, as you explore and embrace your sexuality, it’s important that you gauge your level of comfort every step of the way.
 Sometimes, guilt (or the shame we talked about earlier) can get in the way of feeling comfortable with sex.
-Here’s an important reminder: desire is something you wish or long for because it brings you satisfaction.
+Here’s an important reminder: Desire is something you wish or long for because it brings you satisfaction.
 Only you can know and say what makes you feel satisfied, happy, or fulfilled.
 This is true for every area of your life, but we often forget or neglect this truth when it comes to our sexuality.